-Table 1: Student Placement by Location in 2006
+Table 1: Student Placement by location 2006 (Source: Placement Office, IIMA)

-Foreign acceptances (all reported in us dollars) were converted into rupees as described below.
-The market exchange rate was Rs 44 per dollar at the time of the survey and the World Bank's purchasing power parity (PPP) rate was approximately eight according to the Penn World Tables [Heston et al 2006].
-The PPP rate probably adjusts too much for cost-of-living differences because executives may consume a larger share of tradable goods than the share of tradables included in GDP.
-We used the data from an e-mail survey of students who received multiple offers to arrive at the appropriate rate.
-The idea was to use data from prospective employees who received offers in both currencies, and assume that the individual accepted the highest offer using an exchange appropriate for him/her.4 Eleven students who accepted an Indian offer also received foreign offers, and Rs 13.79 per dollar was the mean of the weakest value of the rupee consistent with accepting an Indian offer, with these values ranging from Rs 6.35 to Rs 19.33 per dollar.
-However, looking at the five students who received at least one Indian offer but accepted a foreign offer, we find that the mean of the strongest value of the rupee consistent with this behaviour was Rs 20.53 per dollar, with values ranging from Rs 9.71 to Rs 32.86 per dollar.
+Foreign acceptances (all reported in US dollars) were converted into rupees as described below.
+The market exchange rate was 44 rupees per dollar at the time of the survey and the World Bank's purchasing power parity (PPP) rate was approximately 8 according to the Penn World Tables (Heston et al. 2006).
+The PPP rate probably adjusts too much for cost-of-living differences because executives may consume a larger share of tradable goods than the share of tradable in GDP.
+We used the internal evidence from an e-mail survey of students to arrive at the appropriate rate.
+The idea was to use data from prospective employees, who received offers in both currencies and assume that the individual accepted the highest offer, using an exchange appropriate for him/her.2 11 students who accepted an Indian offer also received foreign offers.
+13.79 rupees per dollar was the mean of the weakest value of the rupee consistent with accepting an Indian offer, with these values ranging from 6.35 to 19.33 rupees per dollar.
+However, looking at the 5 students who received at least one Indian offer but accepted a foreign offer, we find that the mean of the strongest value of the rupee consistent with this behaviour was 20.53 rupees per dollar, with values ranging from 9.71 to 32.86 rupees per dollar.

 Owing to this inconsistency, we present the results of our analysis of the determinants of pay using both the mean exchange rates reported above.
-We also report results using only the subsample that accepted Indian offers.
+We also report results using only the sub-sample that accepted Indian offers.